tedmoore/schelp2/docs/Classes/ScrollView.md

 ### Behavior
 ### `autohidesScrollers`
-Sets or gets whether the view hides one or another scrollbar if the contents do not exceed the view's bounds in the scrollbar's direction.If [#-hasHorizontalScroller](#-hashorizontalscroller) or [#-hasVerticalScroller](#-hasverticalscroller) is set to `false`, the respective scrollbar will always be hidden, regardless of this policy.Defaults to **true**.
+Sets or gets whether the view hides one or another scrollbar if the contents do not exceed the view's bounds in the scrollbar's direction.If [hasHorizontalScroller](#hashorizontalscroller) or [hasVerticalScroller](#hasverticalscroller) is set to `false`, the respective scrollbar will always be hidden, regardless of this policy.Defaults to **true**.
 ### `hasHorizontalScroller`
 Sets or gets whether the view has the horizontal scrollbar.
-If this is `true`, the scrollbar may still be hidden if [#-autohidesScrollers](#-autohidesscrollers) allows so; however, if this is `false` the scrollbar will never be shown.Defaults to **true**.
+If this is `true`, the scrollbar may still be hidden if [autohidesScrollers](#autohidesscrollers) allows so; however, if this is `false` the scrollbar will never be shown.Defaults to **true**.
 ### `hasVerticalScroller`
 Sets or gets whether the view has the vertical scrollbar.
-If this is `true`, the scrollbar may still be hidden if [#-autohidesScrollers](#-autohidesscrollers) allows so; however, if this it `false` the scrollbar will never be shown.Defaults to **true**.
+If this is `true`, the scrollbar may still be hidden if [autohidesScrollers](#autohidesscrollers) allows so; however, if this it `false` the scrollbar will never be shown.Defaults to **true**.

 ### Appearance
 ### `hasBorder`